-Having been released many years ago now, Metal Gear Online was originally a fine example of how to do an online shooter based game and while it was not graphically as good as other Playstation 3 games that has been released now, it always had that little special thing about being a stealth action game and all that stuff.
+Having been released many years ago now, Metal Gear Online was originally a fine example of how to do an online shooter based game and while it was not graphically as good as other Playstation 3 games that have been released now, it always had that little special thing about being a stealth action game and all that stuff.

-One of the modes involved you using something called a stealth camo and having to get a target and take it back (although near the end, everyone just prefer killing each other in this mode), a base mission where you have to take over a certain amount of areas and well modes where you just have to kill everyone.
+One of the modes involved you using something called a stealth camo and having to get a target and take it back (although near the end, everyone just prefers killing each other in this mode), a base mission where you have to take over a certain amount of areas and well modes where you just have to kill everyone.

-However the mode I did like the best on Metal Gear Online was Sneaking Mission.
-In this mode you play as Old Snake and you have to collect a certain amount of dog tags from soldiers while ideally not getting involved in the battle between the two different teams.
+However, the mode I did like the best on Metal Gear Online was Sneaking Mission.
+In this mode, you play as Old Snake and you have to collect a certain amount of dog tags from soldiers while ideally not getting involved in the battle between the two different teams.

 Unlike many games that exist today on the Playstation 3, Metal Gear Online also had a whole range of things that allowed you to expand your virtual soldier.
-These changes included many different uniforms, paint camo and many things such as different harness and although none of these actually had any effect on the game, it was a nice little touch.
+These changes included many different uniforms, paint camo and many things such as different harnesses and although none of these had any effect on the game, it was a nice little touch.

-Although these problems was well documented and recorded, the developers did not seem somewhat interested in fixing them and the game went on to be buggy for ages with no one seeming to care about its development and how it was running.
-It was during this time more and more people started to cheat and the game basically become a field where people would just run around and cheat just so they got a higher kill ratio as for some reason, people think that is fun.
+Although these problems were well documented and recorded, the developers did not seem somewhat interested in fixing them and the game went on to be buggy for ages with no one seeming to care about its development and how it was running.
+It was during this time more and more people started to cheat and the game become a field where people would just run around and cheat just so they got a higher kill ratio as for some reason, people think that is fun.

-Ultimately people got bored with the game and rightfully so, they ended up leaving the game and the ones that were left was either people who was hoping the game will change or cheaters and sadly, nothing did ever change.
+Ultimately people got bored with the game and rightfully so, they ended up leaving the game and the ones that were left were either people who were hoping the game will change or cheaters and sadly, nothing did ever change.
 Well until the next Metal Gear Online game, everyone will have to just remember and enjoy how good the game was before all the cheaters got involved.